brooklabteam/SC2-genome-curation/README.md

 type *.fasta > all_manual_cns_seq.fasta

 ```
+This can alternately be done on a Windows machine by saving the concatenate-fasta file as a Windows batch file (.bat) and running in terminal.

 10. Go ahead and open up "all_manual_cns_seq.fasta" to see all the genomes together in one file.
 Then, upload this file (you can drag it) to check genome integrity on [Nextclade](https://clades.nextstrain.org/).
 Decide what to submit to GISAID.